Worteks/ldapcon2019-llng-workshop/README.md

 systemctl restart apache2
 ```

-Now you can connect to SSO portal with the LDAP user : fd-admin / password
+Now you can connect to SSO portal with the LDAP user:
+:bust_in_silhouette: `fd-admin`
+:key: `password`